Have you been hurt in a Dallas slip and fall accident? Call the personal injury lawyers at Montgomery Law!

 While the cause of your slip and fall accident may seem clear-cut, your ability to recover compensation depends on several factors relating to Texas premises liability law.

 Slip and fall accidents can occur just about anywhere (e.g., at the store, on the job site, in a parking lot, at someone’s home), but it’s important to understand that liability (and your ability to recover compensation) depends on several factors such as where the accident occurred, why you were there, and whether or not the property owner was aware of the hazard.

 Slip and fall accidents in Texas fall under the umbrella of premises liability law.
-In order to hold the property owner responsible for your injuries and related losses, you must be able to successfully prove that you were owed a certain duty of care while on the premises, that they were negligent in this duty, and that you suffered harm as a result.
+In order to hold the property owner responsible for your injuries and related losses, you must be able to successfully prove that you were (1) owed a certain duty of care while on the premises, (2) that they were negligent in this duty, and (3) that you slipped, fell, or otherwise suffered physical harm as a result.

 In the majority of these cases, insurance companies (or self-insured businesses) will fight slip & fall claims tooth and nail.
-They know the burden of proof is on you, and without an attorney, they know they hold the upper hand.
-Insurance companies will often deny trip, slip, and fall claims by default, but our job is to fight for every dime you’re owed.
+They know that the burden of proof is on you, and they know that without a lawyer, you have little to no leverage when negotiating.
+Insurance companies will often deny claims involving trips, slips, and falls by default, but our job is to fight for every dime you’re owed.
 We help victims on a no-win no-fee basis, meaning you never pay us a penny in attorneys fees unless (and until) we win your case.

 If you’ve been injured in a trip and fall accident in the city of Dallas (or anywhere in North Texas), don’t let the compensation you deserve slip away.
 Call Montgomery Law today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free analysis of your slip and fall injury claim.
 We’re here to answer your questions 24 hours a day.